directus-labs/guest-authoring/travel-journal/index.md

 </script>
 ```

 This will set up the user registration functionality in directus.
-And, after a successful signup, the user is directed to the `Addjournal.vue` view just like the Login functionsality.
+And, after a successful signup, the user is directed to the `Addjournal.vue` view just like the `Login` functionality.
 Be sure to replace the role with your own customer role ID string.

 Add the following template: